chvolkmann/code-connect/README.md

 Each time you connect remotely, the VS Code client instructs the server to fetch the newest version of itself.
 All versions are stored by commit id in `~/.vscode-server/bin`. `code-connect` uses the version that has been most recently accessed.
 The corresponding binary can be found in `~/.vscode-server/bin/<commid-id>/bin/code`.

-A similar method is used to list all of VS Code's IPC sockets, which are located under `/run/user/1000/vscode-ipc-<UUID>.sock`, where `<UUID>` is a unique ID.
+A similar method is used to list all of VS Code's IPC sockets, which are located under `/run/user/<userid>/vscode-ipc-<UUID>.sock`, where `<userid>` is the [current user's UID](https://en.wikipedia.org/wiki/User_identifier) and `<UUID>` is a unique ID.
 VS Code does not seem to clean up all stale connections, so some of these sockets are active, some are not.

 So the socket that is listening and that was accessed within a timeframe of 4 hours by default is chosen.